Kerbas-ad-astra/XTLandertron/README.md

 * Landertron parts based on [**models by BahamutoD**](http://forum.kerbalspaceprogram.com/threads/82341-1-0-B-Dynamics-Retracting-vectoring-engines-etc-v1-2-0-%28May-6%29), licensed under [**CC-BY-SA**](https://creativecommons.org/licenses/by-sa/2.0/).
 * XT-L-KRAB model by steedcrugeon, licensed under [**CC-BY-SA**](https://creativecommons.org/licenses/by-sa/4.0/) (4.0 or later).

-Any redistributions must use a different name and folder (per the GPL section 7c).
+Any redistributions or derivative works must use a different name and folder (per the GPL section 7c).
 All other rights (e.g. the Landertrons logo) reserved.